Dmoore628/rlsim/README.md

-# RL Sim Files for freelancer to finish.
+# RL Sim Files
-## Requires python 3.9 for windows urrently
+## Requires python 3.9 for windows currently
+### This repo is kept for storage purposes only